Gurkgamer/salesforce-sandbox/docs/LogPlatformEvent.md

 #### **publish()**
 ---

 Prepares the accumulated log events for publishing and publishes them to the Event bus.
+The list of record instances will be cleared.

 **Signature**